finnjenn/Uno/README.md

 <h2 id="usage">Usage</h2>

+Simply clone the project and open using the index.html file or open the live site with <a href="https://finnjenn.github.io/knowYourTypeV2/">Github Pages</a>

 You (the user) get to go first at the start of every new game.
 Either click a card in your hand to play it or click the deck in the middle to draw a card.
 Your hand is highlighted and slightly rasises itself when it is back to your turn.

 <h2 id="contributing">Contributing</h2>